DaveSkender/Stock.Indicators/docs/guide.md

 Most indicators require that you provide historical quote data and additional configuration parameters.

 You must get historical quotes from your own market data provider.
-For clarification, the `GetHistoryFromFeed()` method shown in the example below **is not part of this library**, but rather an example to represent your own acquisition of historical quotes.
+For clarification, the `GetQuotesFromFeed()` method shown in the example below **is not part of this library**, but rather an example to represent your own acquisition of historical quotes.

 Historical price data can be provided as a `List`, `IEnumerable`, or `ICollection` of the `Quote` class ([see below](#historical-quotes)); however, it can also be supplied as a generic [custom TQuote type](#using-custom-quote-classes) if you prefer to use your own quote model.